All Products

 reg delete HKLM\SYSTEM\CurrentControlSet\Services\viostor\StartOverride /f

-4. After the commands are successfully executed, you can change the instance type in the ECS console.
+4. After the commands are successfully run, you can change the instance type in the ECS console.

-1. Log on to the Windows instance for which you plan to change the instance type.
+1. Log on to the Windows instance for which you want to change the instance type.

-2. Press Win+R, enter powershell, and press Enter to open PowerShell.
+2. Press Win+R, enter powershell, and then press Enter to open PowerShell.

-3. Run the following commands to switch to the Cloud Assistant path and delete the related registry information.
+3. Run the following commands to switch to the Cloud Assistant directory and delete the related registry information.
 Ignore any "not found" error messages.

 cd (Get-ChildItem "C:\ProgramData\aliyun\assist\" -Directory | Where-Object { $_.Name -match '^\d+(\.\d+){2,3}$' } | Sort-Object { [version]$_.Name } -Descending | Select-Object -First 1).FullName